 A new bill proposes to drastically restructure the functioning of the Hungarian Academy of Sciences (Magyar Tudományos Akadémia – MTA), both from a financial and an executive perspective.
 MTA consists of a renowned network of scientists, experts and intellectuals and is responsible for the majority of independent academic research carried out in the country.
 It is composed of multiple institutes and research bodies, comprising around 3,000 researchers.

-The bill in question has sparked debate and controversy all over the country.
+The bill, which critics says undermine academic freedom in Hungary, has sparked debate and controversy all over the country.
 The Academy has held an international press conference, condemned the new bill in multiple public statements and even proposed amendments to the new law to the members of parliament.

 On 2 June, thousands of people protested on the streets of Budapest against the law amendment.
 The speech of the actor Áron Molnár held in front of the CEU emphasised the similarity of ‘lex CEU’ and the MTA bill: in both cases, the government’s goal has been to systematically break down the last gatekeepers of academic freedom in the country and to ‘silence those who do not have the means to defend themselves’.